Become Certified Welcoming

 Certification Costs

-Welcoming Network members can receive a free one-star assessment.
+Welcoming Network members receive the following discount:

 Strong communities intentionally connect and include people of all backgrounds.
 As places look to harness the wealth and vibrancy that comes from diverse talents and a global workforce, truly welcoming places can set themselves apart.